diku-dk/futhark-book/fusion.rst

 Fusion aims at reducing the overhead of unnecessary repeated control-flow or unnecessary temporary storage.
-In essence, fusion is defined in terms of a number of *fusion rules*, which specify how a Futhark (intermedidate) expression can be transformed into a semantically equivalent expression.
+In essence, fusion is defined in terms of a number of *fusion rules*, which specify how a Futhark (intermediate) expression can be transformed into a semantically equivalent expression.

 The rules make use of the auxiliary higher-order functions for, for